pulp/pulp/docs/contributing/platform_api/app/response.rst

 pulp.app.response
 =================

-All response objects documented here should be imported directly from the ``pulp.app.response`` namespace.
+All response objects documented here should be imported directly from the ``pulpcore.app.response`` namespace.

-.. automodule:: pulp.app.response
+.. automodule:: pulpcore.app.response